NNLisko/NNLisko/README.md

 + 20 Years old

 ## 🔨 What I'm upto
-+ Currently learnign DSA, Linux as well as web programming, as well as dipping into game engines and graphics
++ Currently learning JAVA and implementing databases, as well as dipping into game engines and graphics
 + Learning Rust
++ Working on a Discord bot
 + At early phase of a game project in a small group 🎮
 + Goals
   + My first goal is to learn game design